-If you own a website and measure your traffic in any fashion, it’s important that you know about Google’s upcoming transition impacting your analytics.
-They’re going to look a lot different in a few short months.
+If you own a website and measure your traffic, it’s important that you know about Google’s upcoming transition and how it’ll impact your analytics.

 On July 1, 2023, standard Universal Analytics (“UA”) properties will no longer process data.
 You’ll be able to see your Universal Analytics reports for a period of time after July 1, 2023.
 However, new data will only flow into Google Analytics 4 (“GA4”) properties.